bento-codeing/ScrolluXJS/README.md

  <dl>
   <dt>Options :</dt>
   <dd>4.
-You can set the style of the buttons list or the time scroll animation with that parameters :</dd>
+You can set the style of the buttons list, managed the scrolling time of the animation or add a footer with that parameters :</dd>
 </dl>

 ```javascript